 Intensive Care for Critical Conditions

-The Pediatric Intensive Care Unit (PICU) at Edinburg Children's Hospital provides 24-hour per day intensive nursing care for children under 18 years of age who have critical illnesses or injuries.
+The Pediatric Intensive Care Unit (PICU) at South Texas Health System Children's provides 24-hour per day intensive nursing care for children under 18 years of age who have critical illnesses or injuries.
 We are the region's only PICU led by a pediatric intensivist, a physician who specializes in treating infants, children and adolescents who have severe illnesses or injuries.

 Children may be admitted to the PICU for a variety of conditions such as severe breathing problems from asthma, serious infections, certain heart conditions or complications from diabetes.
-Some children may be treated in the PICU at Edinburg Children's Hospital following major surgery or those were involved in a serious accident.
+Some children may be treated in the PICU at South Texas Health System Children's following major surgery or those were involved in a serious accident.